 Search engine optimization, and add your SEO title there.
 This will be shown in bookmarks and page titles, but not on your actual website.

 Adding captions to your images will associate the terms in the caption with the image, which is great for listings in image searches.

 Every time a website links to your website, search engines see that as a “vote” for your website being useful.
 The other website thought your site could help its visitors so much, that it decided to send them your way.
 The bigger and more popular the referring site, the more valuable the “vote”.

-This is likely to be the most effective method of search engine optimization, since it’s the hardest to fake, and also allows you to leverage the popularity of other websites.
+This is likely to be the most effective method of search engine optimization, since it's an implied endorsement and is very hard to fake.

-The actual text that the referring websites use when linking to your website is very important too, because search engines will use that text to associate keywords to your site.
+The actual text that the referring websites use when linking to your website is important, too, because search engines will use that text to associate keywords to your site.